@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 In China, Hamilton was averaging about 0.200 to Leclerc’s pace during free practice, so when his sprint pole lap was over 0.200 of what Leclerc could set, I knew we were up to something special.
 So, when the checkered flag dropped after a masterclass Sprint at 4 am, I raced to lay down the first part of this article in anticipation of a thrilling Quali and a statement-making race.

 Again, Lando said, all you need is the fastest car, and you can win everything.
-Fast forward, he has the fastest car and could barely win anything.
+Fast forward, he has the quickest car and could barely win anything.
 This is due to his usual unforced errors, but also chiefly because he has a fast teammate in Oscar Piastri.
 So, when Hamilton comes in as a rookie against a two-time world champion, nearly beats him in the first round, and goes on to dominate him in subsequent rounds, you need to put some respect on his name.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.